wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (2) \[Repealed\]

-    (3) The provisions of [section 78][441] of the Summary Proceedings Act 1957, so far as they are applicable and with the necessary modifications, shall apply to any case stated under this section as if the reference in subsection (3) of that section to either party were a reference to any party to the proceedings before the Authority or Agency.
+    (3) The High Court may order the removal into the Court of Appeal of any case stated under this section; and on the removal the Court of Appeal has the same power to adjudicate on the proceedings as the High Court had.

+    (4) Either party may, with the leave of the High Court or of the Court of Appeal, appeal to the Court of Appeal against any decision of the High Court on a case stated under this section, and [subpart 8][441] of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications as if it were an appeal under [section 303][442] of that Act.

+    (5) On the removal of any case to the Court of Appeal or on an appeal to the Court of Appeal under this section, the decision of the Court of Appeal is final; and the same judgment must be entered in the High Court, and the same execution and other consequences and proceedings follow, as if the decision had been given in the High Court.

-    Section 112(2): repealed, on 15 August 1991, by [section 3(4)][442] of the Judicature Amendment Act 1991 (1991 No 60).
+    Section 112(2): repealed, on 15 August 1991, by [section 3(4)][443] of the Judicature Amendment Act 1991 (1991 No 60).

+    Section 112(3): replaced, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 112(4): inserted, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 112(5): inserted, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 113 Decisions to be given in writing